 Company Foo has also decided to use a cloud-based decision engine for

-Program X to allow lower cost capacity and scaling.
+Program X to allow lower-cost capacity and scaling.
 Company Foo is

 able to add new instances of the cloud-based decision services as the

-program scales up and more uses start working on the program.
+program scales up and more users start working on the program.
 Each

 decision engine dynamically discovers the policies it needs from the